25 Days of Metrics: 2021 Year in Review

 In other words, this is very real data on whether your product can provide enough value to convince users to part with their hard-earned money.

-If you include retention as a criteria for successful conversion, the average trial conversion rate lands at about 0.4%.
+If you include retention as a criterion for a successful conversion, the average trial conversion rate lands at about 0.4%.

 Read more about Trial Conversion Rate in Edition 16 of the Metric Stack Newsletter.